PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

   * "environment": The value of `environment` string is the value of environment as specified in the client request's `Accept` header.

-  * "addressDetailsType": The value of `addressDetailsType` is one of the following strings:
+  * "addressDetailsType": The value of `addressDetailsType` is one of the following strings as described in [PAYID-PROTOCOL][]:

        * CryptoAddressDetails